sonovice/smude/README.md

 # Smude - Sheet Music Dewarping
 ### About

-**Smude** is a library dedicated to dewarping/rectifying sheet music images.
+**Smude** is a library dedicated to dewarping/rectification of sheet music images.
 It is able to turn images like

 <p align="center">
     <img src="https://github.com/sonovice/smude/raw/master/images/example_input.jpg" height="400px" />